 hildren are most receptive to health messages during the preschool through fourth grade years.
 Preventive health habits developed at these young ages are likely to continue into adulthood.
 Children are particularly receptive to health messages received in an environment where they are comfortable, have peer support, and have their teachers as role models.
-Quality preschools, child care centers and Head Starts provide such an atmosphere.
-For families where both parents work outside the home and children spend a greater portion of their day with other caregivers, teacher role models become even more important.
+Quality schools provide such an atmosphere.